Craig Alexander

 About

 I've interviewed artists, business leaders, entrepreneurs, musicians, Web3 pioneers, and more.
-I've ghostwritten a book focused on AI.
+I've ghostwritten two book focused on AI.
 And I've written and edited hundreds of news stories, features, and reviews.
 I've also appeared on podcasts, radio, and television as a tech commentator.

 Contact